RNA-FRETools/MASH-FRET/docs/trace-processing/workflow.md

 # Trace processing workflow
 {: .no_toc }

-In this section you will learn how to correct single molecule intensity-time traces from experimental bias and how to obtain state trajectories.
+In this section you will learn how to correct single molecule intensity-time traces from experimental bias and obtain state trajectories.
 Exported data, in particular to the
 [mash project](../output-files/mash-mash-project.html) file, can further be used in modules Histogram analysis and Transition analysis for
 [data analysis](../tutorials/analyze-data.html).

-The procedure includes eight steps:
+The procedure includes nine steps:

 1. TOC
 {:toc}

+---

 ## Import single molecule data